jyunming-chen/node-express/callShellWithServer/README.md

-# node-study callShellWithServer
+# node-express callShellWithServer

-main.js will run a http server in http://127.0.0.1:1337, and the server will execute main with argv url parameter and send response to the browser.
+main.js will start a http server (using *express*) in http://127.0.0.1:1337, and the server will execute main with argv url parameter and send response to the browser.

 ### Setup